 - Marketing your consulting self and business well on social matters far less than being deeply engaged and generous with the people you serve there.
 And this helps you feel more connected, human, and cared for, too.

 Were you hoping for more practical applications or tools?
 I dropped some into Sunday’s newsletter.
-You can subscribe here if you don’t want to miss it.
+You can subscribe here if you don’t want to miss future editions.